ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 In the Employment Agency - it might not be OK to only cache that offices jobs, you might need them for the whole city, or the whole state.
 Much more data than was synchronized before.

-One other thing thats different is that different systems in the same location are now expected to continue to integrate and interact while offline:
+One other thing that's different is that different systems in the same location are now expected to continue to integrate and interact while offline:

 - Kiosks need to be able to put orders into the POS while offline.
 - Digital signage needs to be able to remove out of stock items from the menu board.